qiuyue1993/Notes/CVPR_2019/Vision_and_Language/Paper_Summarize/Reinforced-Cross-Modal-Matching-and-Self-Supervised-Imitation-Learning-for-Vision-Language-Navigation.md

 #### Details
 - Given a natural language instruction, the navigator produces a set of possible trajectories and then stores the best trajectory into a replay buffer.
 - The loss can also be interpreted as the supervised learning loss.

 ---
+### Experiments and Analysis
+#### Experimental Setup
+*R2R Dataset*
+- R2R dataset is built upon the Matterport3D dataset
+- 7,189 paths, 21,567 human-annotated instructions (avg.
+29 words)
+- Splits: training, seen validation, unseen validation, test sets

+*Testing Scenarios*
+- Train the agent in seen environments, test in previously unseen environments

+*Evaluation Metrics*
+- Five evaluation metrics
+- Path Length (PL)
+- Navigation Error (NE)
+- Oracle Success Rate (OSR)
+- Success Rate (SR)
+- Success rate weighted by inverse Path Length (SPL)
+- **SPL** is the recommended primary measure of navigation performance, as it considers both **effectiveness and efficiency**

+*Implementation Details*
+- **ResNet-152 CNN** features are extracted for all images without fine-tuning
+- The **pretrained GloVe word embedding** are used for initialization and fine-tuned during training.
+- Train the matching critic with human demonstrations and fix it during policy learning.
+- Adam optimizer is used to optimize all the parameters.

+#### Results on the Test Set
+*Comparison with SOTA*
+- RCM significantly outperforms the existing methods, expecially for SPL
+- Compare the results without beam search

+*Self-Supervised Imitation Learning*
+- SIL indeed leads to a better policy even without knowing the target locations.

+#### Ablation Study
+*Effect of Individual Components*
+- Romoving the intrinsic reward, the sucess rate on unseen environments drops.
+This indirectly validates the importantce of exploration on unseen environments.
+- Directly optimizing the extrinsic reward signals can guarantee the stability of the reinforcement learning and bring a big performance gain

+*Generalizability*
+- Our RCM approach is much more generalizable to unseen enviroments compared with the baseline.

+*Qualitative Analysis*

+---
 ### References